A geometric characterization of planar Sobolev extension domains: Proof of necessity

 \begin{theorem} Let $1<p<2$ and let $\Omega$ be a Jordan domain.
 Suppose that there exists an extension operator $E \colon W^{1,p}(\Omega) \to W^{1,p}(\R^2).$ Then, given $z_1,\,z_2\in \wz \Omega\cup \partial \Omega$, there is a curve $\gamma\subset \wz \Omega\cup \partial \Omega$ so that

-where $C(||E||,p)$ depends only on $p$ and the norm of the extension operator. \end{theorem}
+where $C(\|E\|,p)$ depends only on $p$ and the norm of the extension operator. \end{theorem}

-After this, based on inner uniformity (see Definition~\ref{inneruniform} below), we prove that, if $\Omega$ is a bounded simply connected $W^{1,p}$-extension domain, then, for $n\ge 2,$ the Jordan domains $\Omega_n=\varphi(B(0,\,1-\frac 1 n))$ are also $W^{1,p}$-extension domains with extension operator norms only depending on $p$ and the norm of the extension operator for $\Omega.$ Here $\varphi\colon \mathbb D\to \Omega$ is a conformal map.
-Finally by approximation and a limiting argument we obtain the result for the general case.
+After this, based on inner uniformity (see Definition~\ref{inneruniform} below), we prove that, if $\Omega$ is a bounded simply connected $W^{1,p}$-extension domain, then, for $n\ge 2,$ the Jordan domains $\Omega_n=\varphi(B(0,\,1-\frac 1 n))$ are also $W^{1,p}$-extension domains with extension operator norms only depending on $p$ and the norm of the extension operator for $\Omega.$ Here $\varphi\colon \mathbb D\to \Omega$ is a suitable conformal map.
+Finally by a limiting argument we obtain the result in the general case.